 This story is detailed in the Vaxxed movie.

 MMR vaccination at the time of a disease is associated with a 17-fold increase in the risk of regressive autism.
 At the moment, the CDC does not consider a mild disease, such as common cold or varicella, to be contraindication for MMR or any other vaccine.
-The authors believe that the connection between vaccination during an illness and autism needs to be further studied, and the guidelines may need to be revised.
+The authors believe that the link between vaccination during an illness and autism needs to be further studied, and the guidelines may need to be revised.

 If MMR during a mild illness increases the risk of ASD, could it be that for some children, infection with several viruses at a time could cause too strong of an inflammation, and MMR or MMRV, which contain 3-4 viruses, could increase the risk of autism themselves, as compared to monovalent vaccines or natural disease?